ellaneeman/Wiki-Game-Solver/README.md

 <li>index.html - the website from this project, describing it in hebrew. </li>
 <li>improved_wikipedia (package) - an improvement for the popular wikipedia package, allowing quering more pages and info about pages with less requests.</li>
 </ul>
- for the offline heuristics download the offline DB from: https://drive.google.com/open?id=1kf_FEVSy6z_ACcL7kqop9a6LCXAP8jKB.
+ for the offline heuristics download the <a href="https://drive.google.com/open?id=1kf_FEVSy6z_ACcL7kqop9a6LCXAP8jKB"> offline DB</a>.
 Extract the file and save it near this repository, in a parent directory, under the name "sdow.sqlite". <br>
 # requirements:
 <ul>
   <li>wikipedia</li>